DevExpress/devextreme-documentation/concepts/05 UI Components/CheckBox/00 Getting Started with CheckBox/20 Handle the Value Change.md

-Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#onValueChanged) handler to perform an action when users click the CheckBox.
+Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#onValueChanged) event handler to perform an action when users click the CheckBox.

 The code below notifies a user every time the CheckBox is checked.